 Corns and Callus

 If you have corns or callus, our expert team of Podiatrists can help.
-They will design an effective, pain-free plan to treat your condition, and get you back to the activities you love.
+They will design an effective, non-invasive plan to treat your condition, and get you back to the activities you love.

 • Calluses are large areas of very rough, thickened skin.
 They commonly occur on the heel or ball of the foot and may have a yellow colour.

-Corns (not to be confused with a certain popular yellow vegetable) are type of callus that develop when the pressure is concentrated on a small area.
-They forms as small, round circles of thick skin.
-We often seen them or the tops, sides and between toes.
+Corns (not to be confused with a certain popular yellow vegetable) develop when the pressure is concentrated on a small area.
+They form as small, round circles of thick skin.
+We often see them on the tops, the sides and in-between toes.
 They often occur on bony areas of the foot, particularly if there is not much cushioning in that area.

 Corns are commonly confused with warts, which can look similar to the untrained eye.
 Although a wart can also form a small hard lump on the skin, these are caused by a virus in the HPV (human papillomavirus) family.
 Warts usually feel rough and sometimes small black spots are visible under the surface.